ValeriaPolicastro/robin/README.md

 # robin
-ROBIN (Robustness In Network) gives a statistical answer to the validation of the community structure by looking at the robustness of the network and compares the robustness of two community detection algorithms to see which fits better the network of interest.
+ROBIN (Robustness In Network) is an R package for the Validation of community detection it has a double aim it studies the robustness of a community detection algorithm and compares the robustness of two community detection algorithms.
 The package implements a methodology that detects if the community structure found by a detection algorithm is statistically significant or is a result of chance, merely due to edge positions in the network.
 It performs a